 Childress argues that a study design can be used to demonstrate the “effectiveness” of his method, but neither he nor anyone else appears to have ever actually done so.

-Nor does Childress take into account the effect of maturational change; Childress apparently treats 2 year olds and 17 year olds identically.
+Nor does Childress take into account the effect of maturational change; Childress apparently treats 2-year-olds and 17-year-olds identically.
 The “Cope” materials that every divorcing parent has been required to attend for decades says that every parenting plan must take into consideration “developmental stages and implications for visitation.”
 But not for MHPs wielding the hocus-pocus of “immersion therapy,” apparently.

 As far as can be determined, Childress’ ideas have never been empirically tested, nor have they been peer-reviewed.
 Although Childress proclaims that his methods are “well established in scientific literature,” he fails to cite to a single source or reference supporting his proclamations.